TheThingsIndustries/lorawan-stack-docs/doc/content/devices/atecc608a/claim.md

 ## Export root keys

-In case your end devices are to be activated on a LoRaWAN Network Server that does not support claiming on The Things Join Server, the root keys can be exported:
+In case your end devices are to be activated on a LoRaWAN® Network Server that does not support claiming on The Things Join Server, the root keys can be exported:

 ```bash
 ttjs get <dev-eui> --nonces --root-keys